chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 <br/>

-Cell level metadata is stored in `adata.obs`.
+`adata.obs` is a dataframe that is used to store cell level metadata.
 In addition to experiemental metadata, the following additional field are required:

 <details>
 <summary>click to see required cell level metadata</summary>